ElGeroIngles/wfc_mc/README.md

 ![grid_tree](https://i.imgur.com/MBh6uHC.png)

 The algorithm picked a tree tile, tree tiles can only be near grass tiles, that makes the near tiles only have one possible option, so they value is reduced.
-Let's place another one following the rule to place next the tile with the lowest possibilities:
+Let's place another one following the rule to place next the tile with the lowest possibilities next:

 ![grid_tree_grass](https://i.imgur.com/Njy8yhq.png)